status2 <- function(w) {

 0.031 0.020 0.215 -0.233 0.232 0.314 -0.056 0.020 0.343 -0.585

-Which are indeed the same scores we obtained earlier when we played our status game on the centered adjacency matrix!
+Which are indeed the same scores we obtained earlier when we played the HITS status game on the centered adjacency matrix!

-We will see one way to interpret these scores in the next section.
+We will see one way to interpret these PCA scores below.

 HITS and SALSA versus Correspondence Analysis